ikikika/websocket/advanced-types/readme.md

 ## Index properties

 - define interface such that we dun need to know in advance which property names to use and how many properties we need

+## Function overloads

+- define multiple function signatures
+- we can have multiple possible ways of calling function with different parameters to do something inside the function